 - Email: Enter the JIRA account email for the account that Loggly will use to log into the system.

-- API Token: Create an API Token for the account that Loggly will use to log into the system and enter it here.
+- API Token: Create an API Token for the account that Loggly will use to log into the system and enter it in the API Token field.

-After you have successfully established the connection, you have the option to create one or more templates which will be used to pre-populate the issue fields at the time of creating an issue.
-This will speed up the process of creating issues.
+After you have successfully established the connection, you have the option to create one or more templates that can be used to pre-populate the issue fields at the time the issue is created.
+Pre-populating through the use of templates speeds up the process of creating issues.